reflectoring/reflectoring.github.io/_posts/2020-07-09-implementing-retry-with-resilience4j.md

 #### Predicate-based Conditional Retry

 Let's say that the airline's flight service initializes flight data in its database regularly.
-This internal operation takes a few seconds for a given day's of flight data.
+This internal operation takes a few seconds for a given day's flight data.
 If we call the flight search for that day while this initialization is in progress, the service returns a particular error code FS-167.
 The flight search documentation says that this is a temporary error and that the operation can be retried after a few seconds.

 Let's see how we would create the `RetryConfig`: